unbit/uwsgi-docs/PHP.rst

 Sessions over uWSGI caches (uWSGI >=2.0.4)
 ------------------------------------------

-You can store php sessions in uWSGI caches:
+Starting from uWSGI 2.0.4, you can store PHP sessions in uWSGI caches.

 .. code-block:: ini